Sunny-sketchs/PdfChat_Application/README.md

 # PdfChat_Application
 Application using OpenAI and LangChain to chat with pdfs.
-This project is my ongoing work.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > An interactive web application built with Streamlit and LangChain that allows you to chat with your PDF documents.